Scientific name: Megaloceros, meaning ‘Giant Horn’

 Fun fact: One of the stags originally had actual fossil antlers but they had to be replaced when the statue couldn’t support them.

 The Crystal Palace statues vs modern scientific reconstructions: The Megaloceros family are probably the most accurate of all the statues.
-As it became extinct relatively recently, intact fossil skeletons were available to base the reconstructions on, and they could also be modelled on living deer species.
-Its closest living relative is the fallow deer which also possesses similar, albeit much smaller, flattened (palmate) antlers.
+As it became extinct relatively recently, lots of intact fossil skeletons (discovered as early as the 1600s and described by the 1800s) were available to base the reconstructions on.
+They could also be modelled on living deer species; whilst some of the earliest interpretations of the Megaloceros were as a moose-like cervid, its closest living relative is actually the fallow deer which possesses similar, albeit much smaller, flattened (palmate) antlers.